USA-COVID - NBC SVG

 The petitioner or applicant must submit credible evidence to support their request, which the US authorities will evaluate on a case-by-case basis.

-The DHS said these special situations have been used at various times in the past, including for natural disasters and similar crises.
+The DHS said these special situations have been used at various times in the past, including for natural disasters and similar crisis.

 Advertisement